Code-Institute-Submissions/1st_Milestone_Project/README.md

 ---
 TESTING
 ----

+Google maps link opens to the street address of the salon.

 All external links in the footer will open in a new tab, the navbar links will not; thus will open the chosen part of the website.